Introduction

 Mission Statement

-To define Cyber Threat Intelligence (CTI) and it's common applications with a view to agree best practice in the context of supporting effective digital forensics and incident response (DFIR) operations.
+To define Cyber Threat Intelligence (CTI) and its common applications with a view to agree best practice in the context of supporting effective digital forensics and incident response (DFIR) operations.

 Goals